 - Enter your login details (username and password) to access your account.
-The website will open to a playing live stream as promoted by Twitch.
+The website will open to a live stream playing as promoted by Twitch.

 - On the displayed menu, click on the ‘Channel’ option.
 The page that opens shows the ‘Home’ tab of your channel.

-- To host a stream, you need to type a command which is in this form: /host .
+- To host a stream, you need to type a command in this form: /host .
 Since it is assumed that you have the name of the channel you want to host in mind, type it.
 It should be something that looks like this:

 /host averageaden (the name is not case sensitive)

 - If the username is captured well, your screen will start to show the stream you’re hosting.

 - To stop hosting the channel, type this command: /unhost.

 On the app, here's how you can go about it: